Chart Color Schemes

 Bouldercombe has limited levels of nearby infrastructure activity, ranking in the 13thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 25 projects that could affect this area.
-Notable ones include Capricorn BESS Project, The Central BESS, Bouldercombe Battery Project, and Mount Morgan Tailings Processing and Rehabilitation Project.
-Below is a list of those most likely to be relevant.
+AreaSearch has identified 24 projects likely to affect this region.
+Notable ones include Capricorn BESS Project, Central BESS, Bouldercombe Battery Project, and Mount Morgan Tailings Processing Rehabilitation Project.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.